PrintersForAnts/ColonyClacker/readme.md

 x2|280mm 1515 Aluminium Extrusion
 1x|3mm Acrylic or PC Panel - 330mm x 290mm

-Extrusions & hardware available from [DLLPDF](https://www.dllpdf.com/colony-clacker).
+Extrusions & hardware are also available from [DLLPDF](https://www.dllpdf.com/colony-clacker).

 ## Printing
 All parts should be correctly orientated and should be printed with Standard Voron print settings.

+There is an optional latch version with a larger surface area on the build plate if you get failed prints with the stock variant.

+The print orientation of the latch is intentional to ensure larer lines aren't in the same direction as the latching mechanism, and to keep the printed aesthetic matiching the other printed parts.

 ## Assembly
 Assembly is reletively self explanatory, the following images should help if you get stuck and can't access the CAD.